easyGLM/ezAGI/README.md

     Decision-Making: Using logical reasoning and validated truths, the AI system makes informed decisions

-easyAGI is a comprehensive Augmented Intelligence framework capable of reasoning, decision-making, self-healing, and learning capabilities providing an advanced and autonomous system. easyAGI is designed to simulate human-like intelligence and operate reliably, making it a powerful tool for various applications.
+ezAGI is a comprehensive Augmented Intelligence framework capable of reasoning, decision-making, self-healing, and learning capabilities providing an advanced and autonomous system. easyAGI is designed to simulate human-like intelligence and operate reliably, making it a powerful tool for various applications.